-We monitor the implied interest rate sensitivity related to our common equity and fixed-rate liabilities by performing a hypothetical scenario on a quarterly basis in which we assess the short-term impact of an instantaneous rise in interest rates of 100 basis points and assume the size and composition of our balance sheet remains constant.
-As of March 2021, we estimate that this rise in interest rates could result in a positive impact of approximately \$1.4 billion to our net revenues over a one-year period.
-This hypothetical scenario does not reflect our expectations regarding the movement of interest rates in the near term.
-Furthermore, the level of client and other market activity is generally the primary driver of our net revenues, and changes to such activity levels as a consequence of a rise in interest rates are not reflected in this hypothetical scenario.
+The firm monitors the implied interest rate sensitivity related to common equity and fixed-rate liabilities by performing a hypothetical scenario on a quarterly basis in which it assesses the short-term impact of an instantaneous rise in interest rates of 100 basis points and assume the size and composition of the balance sheet remains constant.
+As of September 2021, the firm estimates that this rise in interest rates could result in a positive impact of approximately \$1.7 billion to net revenues over a one-year period.
+This hypothetical scenario does not reflect the firm's expectations regarding the movement of interest rates in the near term.
+Furthermore, the level of client and other market activity is generally the primary driver of the firm's net revenues, and changes to such activity levels as a consequence of a rise in interest rates are not reflected in this hypothetical scenario.